moq-wg/moq-transport/draft-lcurley-warp.md

 ## init {#message-init}
 The `init` message indicates that the remainder of the stream contains an initialization segment.

-* The `id` field is incremented by 1 for each unique initialization segment.

 ~~~
 {
   init: {